 Now let’s get down to the grout, because this is just as important as the tiles themselves.
 The appearance of grout can make or break the look of your bathroom tiles, which is why we recommend either of the following tips:

-Some people may be cautious to use harsh cleaning products on their bathroom tiles on the off-chance that the colour fades or the tiles get worn down by acidic chemicals.
-If you have any concerns about your cleaning products, you could always opt for a hand-held steam cleaner; one that’s small enough for you to clean your bathroom tiles with, of course.
+Some people may be cautious to use harsh cleaning products on their bathroom tiles, on the off-chance that the colour fades or the tiles get worn down by acidic chemicals.
+You could always opt for a hand-held steam cleaner; one that’s small enough for you to clean your bathroom tiles with, of course.